beeware/briefcase/docs/en/reference/configuration.md

 Some platforms have specific configuration options that are only relevant to that platform.
 In particular, Apple platforms (macOS, iOS) have a more elaborate system for document types, and require additional configuration to use document types.
 If you want to support document types on these platforms, you will need to read the macOS [document types][macOS-document-types] section for more information.

-## PEP 621 compatibility
+## Compatibility with Python project metadata

-Many of the keys that exist in Briefcase's configuration have analogous settings in [PEP 621 project metadata](https://packaging.python.org/en/latest/specifications/pyproject-toml/).
+Many of the keys that exist in Briefcase's configuration have analogous settings in standard [Python project metadata](https://packaging.python.org/en/latest/specifications/pyproject-toml/).
+This metadata was originally standardized by [PEP 621](https://peps.python.org/pep-0621/), with license definitions refined in [PEP 639](https://peps.python.org/pep-0621/).
 If your `pyproject.toml` defines a `[project]` section, Briefcase will honor those settings as a top level definition.
 Any `[tool.briefcase]` definitions will override those in the `[project]` section.

-The following PEP 621 project metadata keys will be used by Briefcase if they are available:
+The following `[project]` metadata keys will be used by Briefcase if they are available:

 - `version` maps to the same key in Briefcase.
+- `license` and `license-files` map to the same key in Briefcase.
+Legacy formats for these keys will be [coerced into PEP 639 format][license-definitions].
 - `authors` The `email` and `name` keys of the first value in the `authors` setting map to [`author`][] and [`author_email`][].
 - `dependencies` maps to the Briefcase [`requires`][] setting.
 This is a cumulative setting; any packages defined in the [`requires`][] setting at the `[tool.briefcase]` level will be appended to the packages defined with `dependencies` at the `[project]` level.
 - `description` maps to the same key in Briefcase.